browserengineering/book/book/security.md

     Implement both the `Referer` header and the `Referer-Policy` header, with those two values supported.

-[^1]: I don\'t mean anonymous against malicious attackers, who might use
-    *browser fingerprinting* or similar techniques to tell different users apart.
-But anonymous in the good-faith sense.

-[^2]: Because once you have one silly name it\'s important to stay
-    on-brand.

-[^3]: The seed comments are a reference to *Hackers*, and movie from the
-    90s.
-It felt thematically appropriate, don\'t you think?

-[^4]: I\'ve given the `password` input area the type `password`, which
-    in a real browser will draw stars instead of showing what you\'ve entered, though our browser doesn\'t do that.

-[^5]: Like with the cookie jar, this is a transparently insecure design,
-    on purpose, so that I can demonstrate an attack.

-[^6]: In reality there\'s also special syntax if you want an equal sign
-    in your cookie, but I\'m ignoring that.

-[^7]: We should be hashing passwords!
-Using `bcrypt`!
-We should verify
-    email addresses!
-We should be comparing passwords in a constant-time fashion!

 [^8]: Also, cookies are sent back and forth on every request, and long
     cookies would mean a lot of useless traffic.

-[^9]: They\'re roughly-16-digit decimal numbers, so 53 bits of
-    randomness, which isn\'t great but isn\'t terrible (in real code go for 256), but `random.random` is not a secure random number generator, which you\'d need to use to prevent attacks.
-Observing enough tokens, an attacker could predict future values produced by `random.random`.
-That\'s one of the security exploits I\'m going to ignore here, even though it is real and important.

 [^10]: Our browser only supports one scheme, `http`, so I\'m not
     including that in the origin.